• Skip to primary navigation

 BUTTER - Be sure to use unsalted butter.
 You need the butter to fry the Spaetzle.

-WATER - I typically don't elaborate about water as an ingredient.
-But I will this time.
-In the recipe card, you will see that I recommend using ⅓ cup of water.
+WATER – I typically don’t elaborate on water as an ingredient, but I will this time.
+In the recipe card, you will see that I recommend using ⅓ cups of water.
 You may have to adjust this depending on the brand or type of flour you use.

 Therefore I recommend adding the water slowly to the batter.
 You don't want a batter that's too sticky or too runny.
 Watch the video to get a visual idea of the consistency you're looking for.